OceanBioME/OceanBioME.jl/docs/src/model_components/biogeochemical/model_implementation.md

 ### The basics

-For this example we are going to implement the simple Nutrient-Phytoplankton model similar to that used in [](@citep), although we neglect the nutrient in/outflow terms since they may be added as [boundary conditions](https://clima.github.io/OceananigansDocumentation/stable/model_setup/boundary_conditions/), and modified to conserve nitrogen.
+For this example we are going to implement the simple Nutrient-Phytoplankton model similar to that used in [Chen2015](@citep), although we neglect the nutrient in/outflow terms since they may be added as [boundary conditions](https://clima.github.io/OceananigansDocumentation/stable/model_setup/boundary_conditions/), and modified to conserve nitrogen.

 The first step we need is to import the abstract type from OceanBioME, some units from Oceananigans (for ease of parameter definition), and [`import`](https://stackoverflow.com/questions/27086159/what-is-the-difference-between-using-and-import-in-julia-when-building-a-mod) some functions from Oceananigans which we will add methods to: